 One area that Ulevitch says is key to Cisco is making sure its security products portfolio can work across different platforms because customers are adopting the public cloud but are also still using data centers.
 “They have a hybrid cloud but need security across it,” he said, adding that customers are coming to Cisco for help because they have been buying niche products that only help one part of their network.
 “They are doing niche buying.
 Security spending is going up but the breaches are not really reduced.”

 Ulevitch said Cisco does compete with Palo Alto Networks and Fortinet on firewall protection.
-The company’s Cisco Defense Orchestrator is able to work across different firewalls, even those that are not from Cisco.
+The company’s Cisco Defense Orchestrator supports Cisco firewalls, Cisco Web Security Appliances, and Cisco Umbrella. to work across different firewalls, even those that are not from Cisco.

 Ulevitch said the key to making inroads in that area is to offer a managed service for customers that don’t know what to buy or how to deploy the firewall.
 “We have massive firewall business but it is not dominant part of [our] portfolio,” he said.